 Seven Boca restaurants received warnings in late July and early August from inspectors.
 Despite receiving formal warnings requiring follow-up inspections, their overall numbers weren’t that bad compared to some other restaurants we’ll discuss below.
 This report covers inspections up to August 8th.
 The worst of the warnings was Stir Crazy in Town Center, with 8 violations including rodent activity.
 Owners of properties affected by such a rodent infestation may want to call in pest control services, like those found here, in order to deal with the problem once and for all.
 The rodent problem was cleared the next day but they still had 4 minor violations on the follow-up inspection.
 West of the Turnpike, Sybarite Pig had only 3 violations which is a pretty low number.
 One was related to hand washing and another a fairly minor deviation in food temperatures.
 It looks like the warning was for the third violation, lack of proof of employee training and that will mean a follow-up inspection.
+When it comes to hand washing concerns within the restaurant industry, establishments may want to take proactive measures like installing Sani Stations in the kitchen and other key locations in order to prevent the spread of harmful diseases and infections.
 Bruce’s of Great Neck had zero “high priority” violations and five minor ones, but also was missing proof of employee training.
 Four other places east of the Turnpike showed up on the warning list.
 Abe & Louie’s on Glades had three “high priority” violations including food temperature issues.
 That led to a follow-up inspection the next day which was perfect.
 Nick’s New Haven Pizzeria had 8 violations including food storage and food temperature, and also a problem with proof of employee training.
 Le Rivage received a couple of warnings related to documentation on smoked salmon and “not maintaining mussel for 90 days,” along with a chlorine sanitizer problem.
 The last warning was for the Subway on Palmetto Circle South, and again it appears to be for employee training documentation.
 Outside of the warnings, the worst inspection in this report goes to City Fish Market near the Turnpike with 21 total violations including 5 ranked “high priority.”
 Those five were:

 3 Live flies in the front bar.
 Dishwasher handled soiled dishes or utensils and then handled clean dishes or utensils without washing hands.
 Employee failed to wash hands before putting on new set of gloves to work with food.
 Food container stored in lettuce draw used for customer consumption. **Corrected On-Site** Potentially hazardous (time/temperature control for safety) food cold held at greater than 41 degrees Fahrenheit.
 Olive with blue cheese at 66°.
 Corrective action taken and olive we’re put on ice and by the end of inspection olives with the blue cheese was at 41° **Corrected On-Site**